lukseven/inject-go/README.md

 A Module is analogous to Guice's AbstractModule, used for setting up your dependencies.
-This allows you to bind structs, struct pointers, interfaces, and primitives to singletons, constructors, with or withot tags.
+This allows you to bind structs, struct pointers, interfaces, and primitives to singletons, constructors, with or without tags.

 An interface can have a binding to another type, or to a singleton or constructor.